-Whether you're staying here in Maryland, where winter weather can be highly unpredictable, or traveling to a warmer location for the holidays, all drivers need to know that some of the most dangerous traveling days of the year are upon us.
+Whether you’re staying Maryland, DC, or Virginia, where winter weather can be highly unpredictable, or traveling to a warmer location for the holidays, all drivers need to know that some of the most dangerous traveling days of the year are upon us.
 A combination of more people on the road and increased social drinking leads to an uptick in traffic fatalities.

 The most-traveled period of the entire year is the long Thanksgiving weekend.
 This weekend also includes some of the most deadly hours on the road, starting with Thanksgiving Eve, also referred to as “Black Wednesday.”
 Colleagues taking off of work early, friends getting together while they’re back home and families who don’t want to cook on the night before the big day fill bars and restaurants as they hoist celebratory libations.